knzhou/academic-kickstart/content/home/tutoring.md

 - {{% staticref "tutoring/T2.pdf" "newtab" %}}Thermodynamics II{{% /staticref %}}
 - {{% staticref "tutoring/W1.pdf" "newtab" %}}Waves I{{% /staticref %}}

-I'm taking a very small number of students for the 2021--2022 academic year (for details, see the {{% staticref "tutoring/FAQ.pdf" "newtab" %}}FAQ{{% /staticref %}}).
-In 2022, I plan on retiring from tutoring and releasing all of the materials for free.
+I'm no longer taking applications, but in the summer of 2022, I plan on retiring from tutoring and releasing all the materials for free, so everybody interested can benefit from them.